-Stefanie is a Lecturer in Film and Media.
+Stefanie is a Reader in Film and Media.
 She joined QMU in April 2019, after a time as post-doctoral researcher on projects at the Universities of Exeter, Glasgow and St Andrews.
 She also taught at Stirling, Ghent (Belgium) and Southampton.

 - Research Overview